yogsototh/krambook/content/00_intro.md

 > %tldr A simple demonstration of how macros are working.

+The \%multine macro render as:

-With %multiline
+> %multiline

-The output should be in %latex &nbsp; and was compile from markdown-like format.
+The output should be in %latex &nbsp; and was compiled from a markdown-like format.

 - Simple list ;
 - Example ;